Skip to content

 4. Provide seed ontologies in ONTOCAST_ONTOLOGY_DIRECTORY for catalog selection modes.

-5. Enable vector mode only when Qdrant and embeddings are configured.
+5. Enable vector mode only when Qdrant or LanceDB and embeddings are configured.

 Next Steps